flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/academic-english.md

   * Eighteen levels of study from low beginner to high advanced.

-  * Small class sizes of 15 or less, guaranteeing individual attention from your teacher.
+  * Small class sizes of 15 or fewer, guaranteeing individual attention from your teacher.

   * Core Class emphasizing the four key language skills: speaking, listening, reading and writing

   * Two Elective Classes devoted to a specific topic or skill, such as Slang, Business English, American Culture, Public Speaking, Grammar, or Composition.
-Or take one of our premium Test Preparation classes to prepare for the TOEFL, SAT, or IELTS.
+Or One Premium Test Preparation class to prepare for the TOEFL, SAT, or IELTS.

   * Lab-style Academic Workshop offering a range of academic options each week, including Pronunciation Clinics, Conversation Clubs, Homework Labs, Computer Labs, and more.